 If the bike is sold, no problem.
 The Keep it Rolling extended protection plan can be easily transferred to the new owner to add value to the bicycle.
 There is no cost to transfer coverage to a new owner, and the process for transferring coverage is very easy (all it takes is a phone call).

 You probably don’t want to.
 Selling and servicing extended service plans is highly regulated, with steep underwriting and sales requirements.
-The Bike Cooperative underwent a long process vetting a number of administrators and underwriters before introducing our members to Amynta, our chosen vendor.
-To date, our members have been very happy.
+The Bike Cooperative underwent a long process vetting a number of administrators and underwriters before introducing our members to Guardsman, who we have worked with for over 10 years.
 Have questions?
 We’re happy to answer them.

 There should never be any surprises when it comes to claim authorization – the vast majority of claims are accepted when retailers follow the coverage guidelines.
 For tips on how to submit your claims to ensure approval, give us a call today.